DeFUCC/gun-vue/relay/README.md

   }
 ```

-3. Create a `start.js` script and edit it as follows:
+4. Create a `start.js` script and add the following:

-4. Start by pasting this minimal code that imports the `relay` and initiates it.

 ```js
 import relay from "@gun-vue/relay";